 A good option for those without a car and those wanting to see many places in one day.

 The easiest way to get to Loch Ness, especially if you don’t have your own transport is definitely taking a tour.
-Yes they can be a little bit touristy, but sometimes that can be outweighed by the ease that you can visit where you want to go.
+Yes they can be a little bit touristy, but sometimes that can be outweighed by the ease that you can visit where you want to go and not needing to worry about parking or bus timetables.

 If you’re short on time and want to fit in as much as you can then a day tour can be a good way to do it and since the tour operators really know what they’re doing they can fit in way more than you might do even if you had you’re own transport.